 Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources The proposed project will be situated on previous agriculture property and will have no impact to unique natural features or water resources.
 Vegetation, Wildlife 2 The proposed project will occur on land previously used for agricultural purposes and will continue in that capacity.
-There may be wildlife attracted to the greenhouses and the water well but no negative impact on wildlife.
-Climate Change 2 The Re-Grow Program proposed project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters.
+There may be wildlife attracted to the container and corral but no negative impact on wildlife.

+Climate Change The Re-Grow Program proposed project aims to 2 increase resiliency in the agricultural industry to prepare for future climate related disasters.
 The project will not contribute to climate change and will provide a minor net benefit by allowing for increased food production.
+Also, the correct protocols will be followed so that the project will be not affected by any climate change in the future.